operating-systems concurrency

 Circular Wait

-Circular wait is a condition in a concurrent system where a closed chain of processes exists such that each process holds at least one resource needed by the next process in the chain.
+Circular wait is a condition in which there exists a closed chain of processes such that each process holds at least one resource needed by the next process in the chain.

-A circular wait can be prevented by imposing a strict linear ordering on all resource types.
-If every process is forced to request resources in increasing order of their rank, a cycle becomes mathematically impossible.
+Impose a strict linear ordering on all resource types.
+Each process must request resources in increasing order of the ordering.

-Assume a circular wait exists under a linear ordering protocol.
+Assume a circular wait exists under strict linear ordering of resource types.
+Let the cycle be

-5. This implies , which is a contradiction.
-Thus, no cycle can form.
+This is a contradiction.
+Therefore, no circular wait can occur.